its-kundan/ai1/models2/README.md

 ollama list

 # Test the model
+ollama run deepseek-v2:16b "Hello, how are you?"
+# Or if using alternative:
-ollama run deepseek-chat:7b "Hello, how are you?"
+ollama run llama2 "Hello, how are you?"
 ```

 ### 4. Start the Service